jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 There is a particular type of
-personality which is, I would say... well, not un-spiritual, but not spiritual in the sense of "in tune with the universe" and "seeking the eternal one" and "following God in all its forms" and _Woooooooooo_.
-They certainly don't enjoy sitting around with their thoughts and deeply meditate and roam the astral plains.
+personality which is, I would say... well, not un-spiritual, but certainly not spiritual in the sense of "in tune with the universe" and "seeking the eternal one" and "following God in all its forms" and _Woooooooooo_.
+They certainly don't enjoy sitting around with their thoughts and deeply meditating and roaming the astral plains.
 Instead, they view religion and spirituality on entirely pragmatic terms.
 Where religion and spirituality work, it's very selectively.
 And generally it's personal - for them only.